NASA-AMMOS/Landform/Web/README.md

 1. `npm run configure-backend -- [venue-name]` - this will generate a customized `ec2userdata.txt`.
 This file will be used to configure instances in an EC2 autoscale group.
 1. `npm run bundle-worker` - this will generate `landformweb-worker.zip` containing the binaries the instances in the autoscale group will run.
 1. Deploy the worker using the AWS EC2 web console as documented in the [AWS setup](docs/SETUP.md) instructions.

+### Nightly Test
+`landform-test.hi.jpl.nasa.gov` is a `t3.small` EC2 instance running Ubuntu Server 18.04 LTS.
+It runs the tests defined in [test/data/landform-test-config.json](test/data/landform-test-config.json) nightly using the [tools/runTests.js](toosl/runTests.js) script.
+The landform sever it connects to is also specified in the test config file.
+It reads the test data from S3 at `/landlords-dev/landformweb-test-data` using [s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse) and writes timestamped log files back to the same directory tree in S3.
+The tests are run one-by-one in order starting at 7am UTC (11pm Pacific standard time, 12am Pacific daylight time).
+If a test fails then one of the timestamped log files written to its directory will be named like `log-*-fail.txt`.
+Failure of one test does not disable running subsequent tests.

+The EC2 instance for running tests is created from an EC2 launch configuration named `landformweb-test` in the `landlords` account.
+The userdata startup script is [test/data/ec2userdata-ubuntu-18.04.sh](test/data/ec2userdata-ubuntu-18.04.sh).
+The DNS registration for `landform-test.hi.jpl.nasa.gov` is manually managed with Amazon Route 53.
+See the [AWS setup](docs/SETUP.md) for info on that.
+For maintenance you can ssh into the instance using the `landform-ec2` key pair like this:

+    ssh -i path/to/landform-ec2 ubuntu@landform-test.hi.jpl.nasa.gov

+(If you get an error about permissions on the key file then run `chmod 400 path/to/landform-ec2`.)
+The instance has a firewall configured to allow SSH access only from JPL IP addresses - if you are remoted in over VPN then use full tunnel.

+In order for `landform-test.hi.jpl.nasa.gov` to connect to a landform web server, e.g. `landform.hi.jpl.nasa.gov`, the latter must allow inbound HTTPS traffic from the former.
+In our typical setup this means that the EC2 security group used by Elastic Beanstalk for the landform web server must have an entry manually added to it with `Type=HTTPS, Protocol=TCP, Port Range=443, Source=ADDR/32, Description=landform-test.hi.jpl.nasa.gov` where `ADDR` is the IP address of landform-test.hi.jpl.nasa.gov.
+Normally the security group is configured to allow incoming connections only from JPL IP addresses.
+See the [AWS setup](docs/SETUP.md#5-restrict-to-jpl-ips) docs for more info.